 - Address: Latitude N 26º 39′ 24.162″ Longitude W 82º 13′ 20.635″

 If you have any ambition left at the end of the day make your way to the beach for sunset.
 The beaches of Fort Myers face almost due west and give a spectacular show of colors at the end of the day.
 One of the best things to do in Fort Myers is to catch the sunset and make sure to plan it right with a drink in hand.

 Day 2 – The Historical Side of Fort Myers & Sanibel, Florida

 Start your historical tour of Fort Myers and Sanibel by heading as far back as recorded history goes in this part of the world.
 Located on Estero Island the Mound House is a chance to look back thousands of years into southwest Florida’s history.

 The shells that make up the mound that the Mound House is named after were placed there by the Calusa tribe around 2,00 years ago.
-The bottom half of the house and museum show how the mound was built and the time periods when it was built as possibly the piece of land for ancient royalty.
+The bottom half of the house and museum shows how the mound was built and the time periods when it was built as possibly the piece of land for ancient royalty.
 There is also a modern building on site that holds more recent history and now houses artifacts found on site.